SaeedZarzor/BFSimulator/README.md

 xcode-select --install
 ```

-You can test that xcode running using the following command ``` xcode-select --version
+You can test that xcode running using the following command ``` xcode-select --version ```.
+The answering message should be like ```xcode-select version 2396.```.
+Otherwise, the xcode is not installed.